cosminadrianpopescu/vim-sql-workbench/README-7.md

 The arguments are useful, if you use the `g:sw_autocomplete_on_load` option.

+## SWSqlBufferRestore

+This command will restore the properties of the sql buffer following a vim session restore.
+This includes the autocomplete intellisense of the buffer, if this was active when `mksession` was executed.

+## SWServerStart

+*Parameters*:

+* the port: the port on which the server will listen
+* the profile: optional, you can choose a profile when starting the server

+This command will spawn a new server which will launch a `SQL Workbench/J` in console mode.
+This can be used if you want to use transactions.

+Please note that you need `vim dispatch` plugin in order to run this from `vim`.

+## SWServerStop

+*Parameters*:

+* the port: the port of the server to close.

+This command will stop a server.
+Also the `SQL Workbench/J` instance in console mode will be closed.

+## SWSqlConnectToServer

+*Parameters*:

+* port: the port of the server
+* file name (optional): the name of the file to open.

+This will open a new buffer which will be connected to an existing `sqlwbconsole` server.
+If the file name is not specified, then it will connect the current buffer to the server on the specified port.

+## SWDbExplorerReconnect

+Reconnects the database explorer.
+This is useful if a timeout has occured while having a database connection opened.
+Then you call the `SWDbExplorerReconnect` in order to be able to execute commands again.

 ## SWDbExplorerToggleFormDisplay

 If on a line in the results panel which contains a row in a resultset, then